How To Save Seeds and Free Printable Seed Packages

 Some of them need a little more space, so that they weren’t touching and won’t rot.
 So I spaced them out on a small plate and left them to dry out for about the week.
 You’ll know when they’re ready because they will be brown, and dry, and opened up.

-Free Printable Seed Packages
+Free Printable Seed Packets

 They’re available for subscribers as a free printable in our free printable library.
 Subscribe below and have instant access.

-Perfect For Holiday Gift Giving
+Perfect For Gift Giving

 Subscribe here for access to our Free Printable Seed Packages.